tgstation/common_core/Species of the Galaxy/Moths/Organization of the Grand Nomad Fleet.md

 ### Standard Upkeep (SU)

->"I hear one of you disrespect the SU again, you'll find out what it's like to go a week without rations."
+>"Disrespect your comrades from the SU again and I'll make sure you know what's like to go without rations for a week."
 -Captain Sabersplit

 Widely considered to be the "civilian" section of the fleet, the Standard Upkeep division accounts for nearly two third thirds of the fleet's population.
 Its mission is to maintain the quality of life of all crewmembers and it casts a very wide net while doing so: from basic needs such as medical and mealmaking to janitorial duties and entertainment.
 In short: any job that does not fall into the of other divisions.